 An RSS reader is used to scan Google News for key terms which relate to explosive weapon use: air strike* artillery* bomb* bombing* cluster bomb* cluster munitions* explosion* explosive* grenade* IED* mine* missile* mortar* rocket* shell.*

-Civilian/ armed actor or security personnel: All casualties are assumed to be civilians unless otherwise stated.
+Civilian / armed actor or security personnel: Casualties are assumed to be civilians unless otherwise stated or there is an implicit suggestion that those impacted were combatants.
+The vast majority of news reports state the target status and if there is any doubt, alternative news sources are identified.
 Casualties are recorded as ‘armed actors’ if they are reported as being members of the military, members of non-state armed groups, or security personnel who are likely to be armed, for example; police, security guards, intelligence officers, and paramilitary forces.

 Intended target: The target for an attack is only recorded if one of the three conditions below are met: